AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: debugger

-  If GPS cannot properly initialize the debugger (using the menu `Debug->Initialize`), it is usually because the underlying debugger (gdb) cannot be launched properly.
+  If GPS cannot properly initialize the debugger (using the menu :menuselection:`Debug --> Initialize`), it is usually because the underlying debugger (gdb) cannot be launched properly.
 To verify this, try to launch the 'gdb' command from a shell (i.e outside GPS).
 If gdb cannot be launched from a shell, it usually means that you are using a wrong version of gdb (e.g a version of gdb built for Solaris 8, but run on Solaris 2.6).

 *GPS is frozen during a debugging session*
   .. index:: debugger